meyer-lab/tHMM/JOSS/paper.md

 `tHMM` is a Python package for exploring phenotypic heterogeneity in single-cell lineage data.
 It leverages the well-known principles of hidden Markov models and is adjusted to work with lineage tree data [@durand]. `tHMM` clusters cells based on their measured phenotypes and relations with other cells for improved specificity in pinpointing the structure and dynamics of variability in drug response.
 Integrating this model with a modular interface for defining observed phenotypes allows the model to easily be adapted to any phenotype measured in single cells.

 To benchmark our model, we paired cell fate with either cell lifetimes or individual cell cycle phase lengths (G1 and S/G2) as our observed phenotypes on synthetic data and demonstrated that the model successfully classifies cells within experimentally tractable dataset sizes.
 As an application, we analyzed experimental measurements of cell fate and phase duration in cancer cell populations treated with chemotherapies to determine the number of distinct subpopulations [@thmm].
-This `tHMM` framework allows for the flexible classification of not only single cell heterogeneity, but also any data in the form of lineage trees, such as ...?
+This `tHMM` framework allows for the flexible classification of not only single cell heterogeneity, but also any data in the form of lineage trees, such as genetic mutations, linkage data, stock price, etc.

 # Mathematics